julianpistorius/snakemake-docker-flow/README.md

 Shows how to:

-- Download remote data as a Snakemake action
+- [x] Download remote data as a Snakemake action
+- [x] Automatically tag Docker images with custom 'hooks'
+    - See the `hooks` directory
-- Use Docker volumes to persist data between runs
+- [ ] Use Docker volumes to persist data between runs
-- Automatically tag Docker images with custom 'hooks'